Nashville (film): Plot

 The next morning, the performers and audience converge at the Parthenon for Walker's gala concert.
 Barnett, protecting Barbara Jean, objects to a large political banner hanging as the stage backdrop (under an enormous American flag).
 When the concert opens, the banner has not been removed.
 The lineup consists of Barbara Jean, Haven, Linnea and her choir, Mary and Tom, and Sueleen; Winifred arrives, hoping to sing.
 Meanwhile, Mr. Green and Kenny arrive at the gala searching for Martha, who has failed to attend her aunt Esther's funeral, and find her accompanying Bill.
 During Barbara Jean's set on stage, Kenny produces a gun from his violin case, and begins shooting at the stage.
 Barbara Jean is shot; a bullet grazes Haven's arm.
 Chaos breaks out.
 Kelly disarms Kenny.
 Barbara Jean is carried off the stage, bleeding profusely.
 Haven tries to calm the crowd by exhorting them to sing, asserting that "This isn't Dallas.”
-Being wounded, he gives over the mike to Winifred, who haltingly then more strongly begins singing "It Don't Worry Me", eventually joined by Linnea's gospel choir also on stage.
+Being wounded, he gives over the mic to Winifred, who haltingly then more strongly begins singing "It Don't Worry Me", eventually joined by Linnea's gospel choir also on stage.